 Build virtual health into new product designs to meet changing consumer preferences and demand for lower-cost plans.
 This new design may include virtual-first networks, digital front-door features (for example, e-triage), seamless “plug and play” capabilities to offer innovative digital solutions, and benefit coverage for at-home diagnostic kits.

-Integrate virtual health into the care delivery approach.
+Integrate virtual health solutions into the care delivery approach.
 Given the significant disruptions to providers, payers are reassessing their role in care delivery—from ownership of care delivery assets, value-based contracting, or anything in between.
 Consider options in virtual health (for example, platforms, digital-first providers) as a critical element of this approach.

 Actions health systems could consider: